kermitt2/entity-fishing/Readme.md

 The documentation of *entity-fishing* is available [here](http://nerd.readthedocs.io).

-For upgrade from the previous version please check the [upgrade guide](http://nerd.readthedocs.io/en/latest/upgradeGuide.html).
+[Presentation of entity-fishing at WikiDataCon 2017](https://grobid.s3.amazonaws.com/presentations/29-10-2017.pdf) for some design and implementation descriptions.

 # entity-fishing

 *entity-fishing* performs the following tasks:

-* entity recognition and disambiguation against Wikidata and Wikipedia in a raw text or partially-annotated text segment,
+* entity recognition and disambiguation against Wikidata in a raw text or partially-annotated text segment,
 ![entity-fishing](doc/images/screen1.png)

-* entity recognition and disambiguation against Wikidata and Wikipedia at document level, for example a PDF with layout positioning and structure-aware annotations,
+* entity recognition and disambiguation against Wikidata at document level, for example a PDF with layout positioning and structure-aware annotations,
 ![entity-fishing](doc/images/screen3.png)

 * search query disambiguation (the _short text_ mode) - bellow disambiguation of the search query "concrete pump sensor" in the service test console,